johndoe0920/azureml-examples/cli/endpoints/scheduledScaling/README.md

 In order to properly use this solution, it is expected:

 1. You have an existing workspace, endpoint and deployment created.
-2. You have permissions to add a user create system identity (MSI) to the workspace and permissions to create resources inside the subscription.
+1. You have permissions to add a user create system identity (MSI) to the workspace and permissions to create resources inside the subscription.
-3. A version of the `az cli` that can perform and ARM template deployment.
+1. A version of the `az cli` that can perform an ARM template deployment.

 ## Define Parameters For Deployment